GridinSoft Threat Intelligence

 %profile%\dmin\application data

-ThreatInfo has observed uninstall.exe in the locations listed above.
+ThreatInfo has observed setup.exe in the locations listed above.
 Files found in temporary folders, user profile folders, startup locations, or unusual application directories should be reviewed more carefully than files installed under a known program directory.

-Uninstall.exe
+Uninstall.exe setup.exe

 This hash has been seen with multiple file names.
 Alternate names can appear when software is updated, copied between folders, packed by an installer, or deliberately renamed to avoid recognition.
 Compare the exact MD5 above before assuming two names refer to the same file.